shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 2. The two windows are approximately 5 cm from the bottom of the enclosure.
 Space these holes about 6 cm apart.
 3. Cut all the way through the board following the pencil lines.
 4. Remove the cuts and trim the rough edges of the black hardboard.
 5. Insert the left and the right powering platform from the inside into the cut area.
-Aattach the fixation wall from outside.
+Attach the fixation wall from outside.
 6. Use screwdriver to fasten the panel with M2 screw, tighten the screw until the assembly is held firmly to the board.
 The powering stages should fit exactly so that they have no light or air leakage.

 ## [Baseplate](https://reiserlab.github.io/Component-Designs/miscellaneous/baseplate)

-A solid black aluminum breadboard / baseplate with threaded mounting holes provides a convenient platform for mounting the setup enclosure and other components.
+A solid black aluminum baseplate with threaded mounting holes provides a convenient platform for mounting the setup enclosure and other components.
 The plate should be bigger than the setup base, i.e, larger in both length and width.
-To isolate the setup from the light and airflow coming from the threaded mounting holes in the baseplate, attach a [black hardboard](https://www.thorlabs.de/newgrouppage9.cfm?objectgroup_id=190#2535) panel to the bottom breadboard.
+To isolate the setup from the light and airflow coming from the threaded mounting holes in the baseplate, attach a [black hardboard](https://www.thorlabs.de/newgrouppage9.cfm?objectgroup_id=190#2535) panel to the bottom of the baseplate.
 You can mount it with four Sorbothane feet (Thorlabs, [AV5/M](https://www.thorlabs.com/thorproduct.cfm?partnumber=AV5/M)).
-These Sorbothane mounting feet also offer excellent isolation of vibration and possible acoustic noise.
-The parts needed are provided in the figure below.
+These Sorbothane mounting feet also offer excellent isolation from vibration and possible acoustic noise.
+The parts needed are provided in the figure below:

 ![Baseplate-rubber-feet.PNG](/assets/Images/Baseplate-rubber-feet.PNG)
 ![Baseplate.PNG](/assets/Images/Baseplate.PNG)